 On WP specifically, take advantage of tags and categories.
 Think about how you can divide your content into categories (ie, medical, tech, etc.) and as you write posts, provide relevant tags to make it easier to search for related posts (ie, apple, tesla, dialysis, neurology).
 These methods help organize your blog from the very beginning and can be expanded as your topics grow.
 Search engines love organized content.

 Finally, think about monetization.
-It’s easy to make some money through web-based advertisements on your blog, partnerships with companies on Instagram, etc. This practice is rampant across social media, so it’s easy to find examples from your favorite “influencer.”
-My personal belief is websites that care about their visitors don’t inundate them with incessant popups, advertisements, giveaways, etc. But hey, you do you! 😉 If you’re interested, Google AdSense is a popular option!
+It’s easy to make some money through web-based advertisements on your blog, partnerships with companies on Instagram, etc. If you’re interested, Google AdSense is a popular option!
 I’m not a fan of ads as I try to prioritize content and performance, but to each their own.

 FOUNDATION – DOMAIN NAME AND HOST

 After making the decision to start a WP blog to catalog your life, curate content, advertise your practice, etc., it’s important to create a solid foundation by choosing a domain name and host.
-Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with SiteGround for the last few years.
-If you’re starting off, many of these hosts will also throw in a domain name and specific “WordPress Hosting.”
+Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with Cloudways (my referral link) as my host.
+Some hosts will also throw in a domain name and specific “WordPress Hosting.”